EnglishEN

 2. Left (menu)

-To open the site, four separate HTML pages were loaded in the frames (index.htm).
-When a visitor did not land on the index.htm page with the four frames via a search engine but directly on the sought page, only the middle frame with the blue background was displayed.
+So to open the site, four separate HTML pages were loaded into the frames (index.htm).
+When a visitor did not land on the index.htm page with the four frames via a search engine, but directly on the requested page, only the middle frame with the blue background was displayed.

 The surrounding menus were not shown.
-In such cases, it was not possible to navigate from the opened page through the menus with buttons to other parts of the website.
+In that case, it was not possible to navigate from the opened page to other parts of the website via the menu buttons.

-The search function to find the desired page through search terms also ran through a complex (integrated) method via Google, and there was no mobile support, leading to the creation of a second index page that automatically switched when visiting the site with a phone or tablet.
+The search function to find the desired page using search terms also worked via a complex (integrated) method through Google, and there was no mobile support, which is why a second index page was created that would automatically be switched to when someone visited the site with a phone or tablet.
 This often worked well, but not always.
-“In the past,” an HTML site with frames was popular.
-Websites built in PHP were complex to set up and maintain as screen resolutions increased, more mobile support emerged, and the browsers were updated, causing functions to fail or the site’s proportions to be incorrect.
-Nowadays, you almost don’t see websites made in HTML like the site once was.
-The knowledge I gained with the self-compiled HTML codes still helps me today in updating the current website.
+“Back then,” an HTML site with frames was popular.
+Websites built in PHP were complex to set up and maintain as screen resolutions increased, more mobile support was added, and browsers were updated, causing functions to drop out or the site proportions to no longer be correct.
+Nowadays you hardly ever see websites made in HTML, like the site used to be.
+The knowledge I gained with the self-assembled HTML code still helps me to this day when updating the current website.

-The HTML-based website was completely rebuilt in the popular WordPress CMS in March 2019.
-Some visitors initially had to get used to the new navigation structure, but overall, I received positive feedback.
+The HTML-based website was completely rebuilt in March 2019 in the popular WordPress CMS.
+Some visitors had to get used to the new navigation structure at first, but overall I received positive responses.

-Over time, I have implemented more changes based on visitor feedback that make navigation easier and more organized.
+Over time, based on visitor feedback, I implemented more and more changes that make navigation easier and clearer.

-With the site in the modern WordPress CMS, the site has improved significantly in several areas:
+With the site in the modern WordPress CMS, the site has improved in many ways:

 • Easier to update articles;

-• Tablet and mobile friendly (automatically adapts to screen size) so no separate mobile website;
+• Tablet- and mobile-friendly (automatically adapts to screen size);

-• A change in the menu and/or interface of a page is automatically applied to all pages;
+• A change in the menu and/or interface of a page is automatically applied on all pages;

 • SEO (search engine) friendly;

-• Plugins allow for many useful functions: interactive buttons, search function, backup and security, autoscroll, etc.
+• Plugins enable many useful functions: interactive buttons, search, backup and security, autoscroll, etc.

-The following image shows the page overview in WordPress as I can open the site as an administrator.
-From this screen, all pages can be searched and changed without opening the web interface.
+The following image shows the page overview in WordPress as I can open it as an administrator.
+From this screen, all pages can be found and edited without opening the web interface.

-All pages on the website are created in Elementor.
-Web designers often criticize Elementor for loading a large amount of code that can cause some delay, and perhaps certain styling preferences cannot be realized.
-When you’re designing a website from scratch, and the site’s goal is to load super fast, I can understand that.
-However, I am not a web designer, and I use Elementor to style the website in a way that I like.
-The impact on site speed is negligible because I have invested a lot of time in optimizing plugins, CSS, JavaScript, and caching both in WordPress and at the server level.
-More on this later.
+All pages on the website are built in Elementor.
+Web designers often criticize Elementor because a large amount of code is loaded, which can cause some delay, and because certain styling wishes may not be possible.
+When, as a web designer, you design a website from scratch and the goal is for the site to load super fast, I can understand that.
+However, I am not a web designer, and I use Elementor to style the website the way I like.
+The impact on the site’s speed is negligible, because I invested a lot of time optimizing plugins, css, javascript, and caching in both WordPress and at the server level.
+More on that later.

 The following image shows the Elementor editor screen.
-On the left is the text editor, and on the right, the live preview.
+On the left you see the text editor and on the right the live view.
 After clicking “Update” at the bottom, the changes appear online immediately.
-There is also an option to save the page first as a draft or private before publishing it online.
+You can also choose to first save the page as a draft or private before publishing it online.

-Besides the text editor, Elementor also offers various interactive possibilities.
-One of them is the so-called “Call to Action”.
-This function creates an interactive button that we know from the home page and in the categories that can be opened from the menus.a0
+In addition to the text editor, Elementor also offers various interactive options.
+One of them is the so-called “Call to Action.”
+With this function, an interactive button is created, like the one we know from the homepage and in the categories that can be opened from the menus.

-Elementor’s theme builder allows customization of every aspect of a theme, from corners and buttons to colors and animations.
-The configuration options are endless and provide optimal display for desktop, tablet, and mobile devices.
-The image below shows the configuration options for the main menu color.
+Elementor’s theme builder makes it possible to customize every aspect of a theme, from corners and buttons to colors and animations.
+The settings options are endless and provide optimal display for desktop, tablet, and mobile devices.
+The image below shows the setting options for the color of the main menu.

-What bothers me about other sites are pop-ups, newsletters, notification requests, and flashy advertisements.
-Therefore, I use an ad blocker and keep my website free of such distractions.
-I choose a simple design with gray shades and minimalistic embellishments.
-The white pages with gray backgrounds and a readable font ensure a pleasant readable text.
-My site is optimized for 17-inch desktop computer screens and 14-inch laptops without the menu bar shifting.
-This design is the result of experiments and visitor feedback.
+What bothers me on other sites are pop-ups, newsletters, notification prompts, and flashy ads.
+That is why I use an ad blocker and keep my website free of these distractions.
+I choose a simple design with shades of gray and minimalist decorations.
+The white pages with gray backgrounds and a readable font provide pleasantly readable text.
+My site is optimized for desktop computer screens from 17 inches and 14-inch laptops without the menu bar shifting into tablet mode.
 The informative nature and user-friendly navigation are appreciated by visitors.

 Server:

-For over four years, my website ran almost flawlessly on my home server.
+For more than four years, my website ran almost trouble-free on my home server.
 In 2020, I used CentOS 8 with cPanel, later replaced by Almalinux.
-I had to reinstall twice due to configuration errors that caused the server to crash.
+Twice I had to reinstall due to configuration errors, causing the server to crash.
 This taught me a lot about Linux and cPanel installations without a graphical interface.
-However, these crashes caused me sleepless nights.
+Still, these crashes caused me sleepless nights.
 After two days of configuring, the server was running well again, but I decided to host the website externally.
 These were my considerations:

-• Costs: For a home server, you must purchase the most expensive cPanel license for 100 accounts, which is just as expensive as an external VPS with a cPanel license for a single user.
+• Costs: For a home server, the most expensive cPanel license for 100 accounts must be purchased, as expensive as a VPS in a data center with a cPanel license for one user.

 • Backups: cPanel makes nightly backups of all accounts, but not of the server software.
 With a VPS, the partition can be restored, including all configurations.

-• Network: At home, I could only link my domain to a dynamic IPv4 address.
-IPv6 changed every hour.
+• Network: At home I could only link my domain to a dynamic IPv4 address.
+IPv6 changed every day.
 The external server has both IPv4 and IPv6 addresses and remains stable, even if my home IP changes.

 • Hardware reliability: Although I used enterprise hardware, there was always a chance of defects.
 With an external server, this responsibility is no longer mine.

-• Shared hosting: Multiple customers share one server and have no control over the server settings.
-Pre-installed tools, such as PHP versions and caching options, can be activated, but the web host decides which are available and how often they are updated.
+• Shared hosting: Multiple customers share one server and have no control over server settings.
+Preinstalled tools, such as PHP versions and caching options, can be enabled, but the web host determines which are available and how often they are updated.
 Suitable for static websites with few visitors.
-Drawbacks include potential delays and problems if another customer on the same server has issues.
+Downsides are possible slowdowns and problems if another customer on the same server has issues.

 My website runs on a VPS with Almalinux 9 and cPanel, similar to my home server but now external.
 The VPS has two dedicated CPU cores, 4 GB RAM, and 200 GB NVME storage.
-For my single WordPress website, this configuration is sufficient.
-Here, you can see the server load graphs over 24 hours.
+For my single WordPress website, this configuration is more than sufficient.
+Next to this, you can see the server load graphs over 24 hours.

 Almalinux is installed as “minimal,” without graphical elements.
-After installation, a black screen appears with a login possibility.
-After logging in, software installations and adjustments can be made via commands.
-For the web server software, cPanel is used.
+After installation, a black screen appears with a login option.
+After logging in, software installations and changes can be done via commands. cPanel is used for the web server software.
 In the WHM control panel, all server and WordPress settings are managed.
-Installed software includes PHP 8.3, Memcached, Redis Object Cache, Nginx, and CSF (firewall).
-The website is cached in various ways, with WordPress pages with images being loaded as HTML from the cache, and certain parts stored in the working memory for faster access.
-This – perfectly aligned – software and settings make it possible for the site to be super fast, regardless of the number of visitors accessing the site simultaneously.
+Installed software includes, among other things, PHP 8.5 and Redis Object Cache.
+The website is cached in different ways, where WordPress pages with images are loaded as HTML from the cache, and certain parts are stored in memory for faster access.
+This software and these settings—tuned to each other—make it possible for the site to be super fast, regardless of the number of visitors opening the site at the same time.

-The website is optimized by locally loading fonts and preloading them, optimizing images in modern file formats, optimizing cache settings, disabling unnecessary plugin functions to prevent them from consuming resources, etc.
+The website has been optimized by loading fonts locally and preloading them, optimizing images in modern file formats, optimizing cache settings, disabling unnecessary plugin functions so they do not consume resources, etc.

 Hosting and optimizing both the server and the website pays off.
-The site not only responds quickly while navigating but also shows excellent test results.
+The site not only responds quickly while navigating, but the test results also show excellent scores.
 Below is the score from Google PageSpeed Insights.
-A score of 100 is exceptional to achieve and certainly not self-evident for a website like this one.
+A score of 100 is remarkable to achieve and certainly not a given for a website like this.

-Do you have photos or practical examples from your own field you would like to share on this website, such as disassembled parts (without third-party copyrights), your own teaching materials, or experiences gained in the workshop?
-I welcome your input on the site, naturally with credit to your name and/or the organization you work for.
-Contributions from professionals help in the knowledge sharing that this website has grown with.
+Do you have photos or (hands-on) examples from your own field that you would like to share on this website, such as a disassembled component (that is not subject to third-party copyright), your own teaching materials, or experiences you have gained in the workshop?
+I am happy to publish your input on the site, of course with attribution to your name and/or the organization you work for.
+Contributions from professionals help with the knowledge sharing that this website has grown on.

 • Home